feature-flow/twotieredkanban/README.rst

   probably generalize it to let you specify your own work states and singly nested processes.

-- We have to make lots of requests to Asana making startup fairly slow and making it impractical to poll for updates efficiently.
+- We have to make lots of requests to Asana, making startup fairly slow and making it impractical to poll for updates efficiently.
 Updates to the Asana APIs will likely allow us to greatly speed loads and provide live updates.